vominhtri231/Notes/Java/Core/Matcher.md

 // The group index is the number of open bracket
 // Eg: With  regex: "(//d+) ([a-z])"
-//    - group 0 is the whold message
+//    - group 0 is the whole message
 //    - group 1 is //d+
 //    - group 2 is [a-z]
 macher.group(0);

-// relace matched string
+// replace matched string
 matcher.replaceAll(replaceString);
 matcher.replaceFirst(replaceString);